Sunil Narine: International career

 Following an injury to fast bowler Kemar Roach, and the conclusion of the 2012 IPL, Narine was drafted into the West Indies squad for the third and final Test against England in June 2012.
 At the time he had played just six first-class matches, managing 34 wickets at an average of 11.88.
-Replacing fellow off spinner Shane Shillingford in the side, Narine made his Test debut on 10 June 2012.
+Replacing fellow off spinner Shane Shillingford in the team, Narine made his Test debut on 10 June 2012.

 A superb performance by Narine of five wickets for 28 runs on 16 July 2012 helped the West Indies beat New Zealand by 20 runs in their fifth and last ODI and win the current series 4–1 at Basseterre, St. Kitts.
-Playing only in his second Test he was adjudged the Man of the Match after he picked eight wickets which included his maiden five-wicket haul.
+Playing only in his second Test, he was adjudged the Man of the Match after he picked eight wickets which included his maiden five-wicket haul.
 Narine was left out of the first 2 tests vs New Zealand.

 He is the only bowler to have bowled a maiden in a Super Over in a Twenty20 match.
 He was left out of the 2021 ICC T20 CWC squad despite his good performance in IPL 2021, prompting several questions and reactions.

+In November 2023, he announced his retirement from international cricket.